 It’s not that there are no avocado varieties that fill this gap.
-Mexicola and Stewart are two varieties that I know which often mature around this time and whose taste I enjoy.
-The problem is that Mexicola and Stewart are not all-around as good as the varieties recommended above, in my opinion.
-In short, Mexicola is both thin-skinned and small, and Stewart is thin-skinned, has a short harvest season, and is occasionally stringy.
-They are not bad varieties; I just don’t think they’re on the same level as the others.
+Mexicola, Mexicola Grande, and Stewart are two varieties which mature around this time and whose taste I enjoy.
+The problem is that they are not all-around as good as the varieties recommended above, in my opinion.
+In short, Mexicola is thin-skinned and very small, and Mexicola Grande and Stewart are also thin-skinned, have a short harvest season, and are occasionally stringy.
+The thin skin of these varieties makes the fruit prone to cracking and to chewing by animals.
+They are not bad varieties, that’s for sure; I just don’t think they’re on the same level as the others.

 Best varieties for each season

 So here is a list of the varieties that have been recommended above for each season, and with which I agree: